vancealexander/brainfolds/README.md

 python main.py
 ```

+## License

+This software is licensed under the Creative Commons Attribution 4.0 International License (CC BY 4.0).
+You are free to:Share — copy and redistribute the material in any medium or format.
+Adapt — remix, transform, and build upon the material for any purpose, even commercially.

+Under the following terms:

+Attribution: You must give appropriate credit to the author, Vance Alexander (ORCID: https://orcid.org/0000-0002-0232-1428), provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+No additional restrictions: You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

+For the full legal text, see the LICENSE file included in this repository.

 ## References

 - Budday, S., Steinmann, P., Goriely, A., & Kuhl, E. (2015).
 Size and curvature regulate pattern selection in the mammalian brain.
 Extreme Mechanics Letters, 4, 193–198. doi: [10.1016/j.eml.2015.05.006](https://doi.org/10.1016/j.eml.2015.05.006)